 As well as having years of experience running road traffic accident claims cases, John is a panel member of Action Against Medical Accidents (AvMA) and a Senior Litigator with the Association of Personal Injury Lawyers.

-John and his team are dedicated to providing quality, compassionate, knowledgeable service to all our clients, no matter how big or small their personal injury claim.
+TBI's team of Teesside personal injury solicitors is dedicated to providing quality, compassionate, knowledgeable service to all our clients, no matter how big or small their personal injury claim.
 You can be confident that you will receive a high standard of client care, which includes your emails and phone calls being returned promptly and being kept fully up to date with the progress of your matter.

 At Tilly Bailey & Irvine we offer quality, integrity, and a personal service to each of our clients.
 We keep our message simple, employ good staff, offer excellent advice, and keep firmly within law society guidelines.
 Our motivation is in securing the best possible results for our clients.